WordPress/openverse/README.md

 - `openverse_catalog_postgres_1` is running PostgreSQL, and is setup with some databases and tables to emulate the production environment.
 It also provides a database for Airflow to store its running state.
-- The directory containing the DAG files, as well as dependencies will be mounted to the `/usr/local/airflow/dags` directory in the container `openverse_catalog_webserver_1`.
+- The directory containing all modules files (including DAGs, dependencies, and other tooling) will be mounted to the directory `/usr/local/airflow/openverse_catalog` in the container `openverse_catalog_webserver_1`.
+On production, only the DAGs folder will be mounted, e.g. `/usr/local/airflow/openverse_catalog/dags`.

 At this stage, you can run the tests via: